MichaelCurrin/auto-commit-msg/README.md

 ## About

-A VS Code extension which gives you smart commit message suggestions.
-For the times where all your need it a simple message.
+A VS Code extension that gives you smart commit message suggestions.
+For the times where all your need is a simple message.

 It looks at the path of a file that changed and how it changed, then pushes the commit message to the Git pane in VS Code.
-You can edit or erase the message if you don't like.
+You can edit or erase the message if you don't like it.

-It can make a message to **describe a change** for a single file to be committed.
-Including create, update, remove, rename and move - along with the filename.
-Or, the path, like for a move.
+It can make a message to **describe a change** for a single file to commit.
+Including "create", "update", "remove", "rename" and "move" - along with the filename.
+Or the path, like for a move.
 See the [tests](https://github.com/MichaelCurrin/auto-commit-msg/blob/master/src/test/message.test.ts).

-It many cases it can also provide an appropriate **conventional commit** prefix label for you.
-It can't separate features and bug fixes but it can identify changes to docs, CI files and config files.
+In many cases, it can also provide an appropriate **conventional commit** prefix label for you.
+It can't separate features and bug fixes, but it can identify changes to docs, CI files, and config files.

 Don't use this tool all the time - remember to write explanatory messages when it matters.